averbraeck/opentrafficsim/docs/01-technical/installation-developers.md

 ## 1. Install Eclipse on your computer

 Eclipse is an open-source development environment for, amongst others, Java projects.
 The Eclipse development environment is available for Windows, Mac, and Linux.
-The github project has all settings optimized for working in Eclise, but of course you can use your favorite development environment instead of Eclipse.
+The github project has all settings optimized for working in Eclipse, but of course you can use your favorite development environment instead of Eclipse.

 If you want to use Eclipse, download and install one of the Eclipse development tools via the Eclipse installer: [https://www.eclipse.org/downloads/packages/installer](https://www.eclipse.org/downloads/packages/installer) or more fine-grained from [https://www.eclipse.org/downloads/packages/](https://www.eclipse.org/downloads/packages/).
 Make sure to take a version for Java development that contains Maven for Eclipse (m2e); the "Eclipse IDE for Java Developers" is probably your best choice.
 If you want to choose an installation folder in Windows, you might put it in a folder for 'offline installations', such as `c:\app\eclipse` on Windows.
 Eclipse, as an offline installation, does not install as a regular program, is fully self-contained, and does not rely on the Windows registry.
 Create a start menu entry or a desktop shortcut for Eclipse to easily start it.